Leafwing-Studios/fop-rules/docs/character-options/powers/trickster.md

 </div>

 A huge burst of air explodes from your trick, knocking those nearby back with incredible force.
 When detonated, make a Prowess attack against all creatures in a 10 foot radius around the trick.
-If you hit, knock the affected creature back 20 feet away from the trick.
-Creatures caught within the blast that you missed are knocked back 10 feet instead.
+If you hit, knock the affected creature back 4 tiles away from the trick.
+Creatures caught within the blast that you missed are knocked back 2 tiles instead.

 ## Trick-or-Treat